 The responsibility of a BIM engineer can range from designing a 3D model in Revit to carrying out coordination among the MEP, HVAC, Structural & Architectural elements of the proposed design, figuring out the clashes between any elements, carrying out meetings to resolve the conflicts, and so on.

-This is why I believe being a BIM manager both is and will prove to be a genuinely promising career in coming years.
+This is why I believe being a BIM manager both is and will prove to be a genuinely promising career in the coming years.

 Being a BIM coordinator is the first step towards climbing up the ladder of BIM careers.
-The job profile, responsibility, and authority of a BIM coordinator varies depending upon the Industry he works within.
+The job profile, responsibility, and authority of a BIM coordinator vary depending upon the Industry he works within.

-Earning this post solely depends on how good your work is and how much loyal and trustworthy you are to the company.
+Earning this post solely depends on how good your work is and how loyal and trustworthy you are to the company.
 Once you are a part-time BIM manager, it means you are a trusted employee and has earned the employer’s trust.

 The responsibilities of a part-time BIM manager can include being responsible for standards, specific technologies, project setup, developing content, managing data coming in and out of the office, training, and much more.
 This is where having an adequate managerial skill set apart from the technical proficiency will be of use.

-There is only a fine line of difference between a part-time and full-time BIM manager.
-The key difference is that a full-time BIM manager has to have a clear understanding of project workflow.
+There is only a fine line of difference between a part-time and a full-time BIM manager.
+The key difference is that a full-time BIM manager has to have a clear understanding of the project workflow.

 These people have to work equally on both projects and technology, training, creating standards, supervising marketing initiatives, and so on.

-Full-time managers have additional responsibility for considering budgets, productivity, setting business goals and most importantly they should have the ability to carry out both “High level” and “Low level” technical conversation.
+Full-time managers have additional responsibility for considering budgets, productivity, setting business goals and most importantly, they should have the ability to carry out both “High level” and “Low level” technical conversation.

-These guys come in the top end of the hierarchy level.
+These guys come at the top end of the hierarchy level.
 They are either members of the senior management team or a trusted advisor to the senior management.
 This post is rare as only big firms with multiple projects happening simultaneously around the year hire them.

 The vital prerequisite for this designation is to have excellent managerial and leadership skills.
 They will have to handle a team of BIM managers, along with managing the business team of a firm.
 These abilities come only with years of managerial experience in the AEC industry.

-BIM is the latest game changer in the AEC industry; some people were working with the CADD industry shifting to BIM.
+BIM is the latest game-changer in the AEC industry; some people were working with the CADD industry shifting to BIM.

 These people are currently responsible for handling a plethora of responsibilities ranging from meeting with clients and contractors, doing a quality check on the BIM deliverables, running clash detection and coordination work and importantly managing the team of budding BIM engineers.